 If your family has recently lost a loved one in any fatal accident, a Newton wrongful death attorney can provide the support and guidance you need to hold the at-fault party accountable for their actions and the damages they caused.
 In addition, a wrongful death suit can enable you to ensure accountability and secure compensation for the financial impact the death has had on your family.
 Money cannot bring back your lost loved one, but it can make adjusting to your new circumstances easier.

-Helton, Cody & Associates, PLLC, comprises a team of experienced attorneys who have successfully represented many personal injury cases in Newton, including those involving fatal injuries.
+Law Office of Lyndon R. Helton, PLLC, comprises a team of experienced attorneys who have successfully represented many personal injury cases in Newton, including those involving fatal injuries.
 While a wrongful death claim is very similar to a personal injury case in procedural respects, there are significant differences between these two types of claims.
 As a result, we can help you and your family understand the legal mechanisms likely to come into play as you seek accountability for the recent loss of your loved one.

 Proving liability for a wrongful death follows the same legal framework as proving fault for a personal injury.
 To succeed with a wrongful death suit, the plaintiff must identify the party they believe to be responsible for causing the death in question.
 Next, they must prove that the defendant directly caused the death through some form of negligence, or failure to exercise reasonable care.
 Alternatively, they may need to prove that illegal misconduct caused the death in question.